kubernetes/community/contributors/guide/pull-requests.md

 - There are various other factors on which labelling of `ok-to-test` depends :
     - Size of PR :
         - If the PR is of `size/S` or `size/M` which is just to fix a grammatical error or spelling mistake, the reviewer can trigger the `CI/CD` without having a second thought.
         - If the PR is of `size/XXL` which aims at adding a new feature, a new API endpoint or any new substantial feature.
 There needs to other conventions & process to be followed regarding the change made.
-Hence it may have a slight to delay to get labelled with `ok-to-test`.
+Hence, it may have a slight delay to get labelled with `ok-to-test`.
     - Other org members who are not assigned to the following PR may also label `ok-to-test` , if the change is small.
     - If the PR is labelled with `cncf-cla: no`, then it is better to wait before labelling `ok-to-test`.
     - PRs with tag `do-not-merge/hold` or `needs-rebase` should make the appropriate changes before the PR can be labelled `ok-to-test`.